isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ## Provisioning the GCP GKE Cluster for Crossplane (Terraform, Terraform CDKTF Go)

+The Git repository provides a Terraform GCP Module to create the GCP GKE Cluster with GCP IAM OIDC Workload Identity required to triangulate the WID credentials into the `External Secrets Operator` Secret referenced in the Crossplane Provider Helm Chart `ProviderConfig` resource.

 ### GCP GKE Terraform Module Features

 | Requirement                              | Covered in Module? | How is it Implemented?                                                               |